processone/docs.ejabberd.im/content/admin/configuration/modules.md

 -   Delete an existing account on the server.

-This module reads also another option defined globally for the server:
-*registration\_timeout*.
-Please check that option documentation in the section with top-level options.
+This module reads also the top-level [registration_timeout](/admin/configuration/toplevel/#registration-timeout) option defined globally for the server, so please check that option documentation too.

 __Available options:__